JuneSYi/CloudPractice/Docker/README.md

 - ENV - adding an environment variable for required password and db account name
 - ADD - adding the premade sql file and pushing it into a specific location
 ###### ./ContainerizingProject/web/Dockerfile
-- RUN && COPY - we remove the default config file and copy our own built configuration file in the same location
+- RUN && COPY - I removed the default config file and copy our own built configuration file in the same location
 	- For configuration file nginvproapp.conf, we have the server listen for traffic on port 80 and forward the requests to and upstream server on port 8080, where our tomcat server will be running
 1. Once set, ran maven install on a pom.xml file to get the vprofile-v2.war and set the file within /app/
 2. ran "docker build -t juntheyi/tomcat:V1 ."